With urbanization enveloping India, the growth of commercial real estate projects is bound to be dogged by higher energy demands, sooner than later.

-As opposed to this, the buildings which fail to conserve energy are bound to increase operation costs.
-The cost-benefit ratio works better in case of projects under development, as compared to a developed building which is being retro-fitted with energy-efficiency means.
+In opposition to this, buildings that fail to conserve energy are bound to increase operating costs.
+The cost-benefit ratio works better in the case of projects under development, as compared to a developed building that is being retrofitted with energy-efficiency means.

-The rating systems such as Indian Green Building Council or IGBC, and Green Rating for Integrated Habitat Assessment or GRIHA are there to evaluate the energy-efficiency of buildings, and these organisations are doing a great job in promoting environment-friendly practices in the country.
+The rating systems such as Indian Green Building Council (IGBC), and Green Rating for Integrated Habitat Assessment (GRIHA) are there to evaluate the energy efficiency of buildings, and these organizations are doing a great job of promoting environment-friendly practices in the country.